 Transition is carefully planned.
 In order to ensure successful transition both within school and from school to school, parents/carers will be fully involved in the planning for the transfer to the new setting.
 Key information about SEN provision will be shared with the next school /setting through the review process.
-The school's feeder Middle School, Gosforth Central Middle is invited to attend review meetings in Year 4.
+The school's feeder Middle School, Gosforth Central Middle, is invited to attend review meetings in Year 4 in the Summer Term.